EnSabahNurX/windows_battery_alarm/README.md

-# Running PowerShell Script Silently in the Background
+# Windows Battery Alarm - Running PowerShell Script Silently in the Background

-This guide will help you set up a PowerShell script to run silently in the background using a scheduled task.
+This guide will help you set up Windows Battery Alarm, a PowerShell script, to run silently in the background using a scheduled task.

 ## Prerequisites